RusselMusas/RusselMusas/README.md

 As a software engieer I have worked with advanced topics Java programming language then built some of the amazing applications that make customer's life easier and bring profit to the companies I have been working for, and I'm ready to discuss on those fantastic projects.

-Acquiring DevOps skills is definitely one of the big steps of my career as a software engineer, and for me the next step of my career is to get a role as a DevOps Engineer.
+Acquiring DevOps skills has been definitely one of the big steps of my career as a software engineer, and for me the next step of my career is to get a role as a DevOps Engineer.
 Currently, I work a lot in the development of web applications and integration of REST/SOAP APIs.

 #ReadyForAutomation😊